BDC Hamburger Icon

 2. Collect the data.

 After determining what your business wants to measure, the data analyst must devise an efficient and thorough method of collecting the relevant information required.
-Data is gathered either internally or externally.
+The analyst gathers the data either internally or externally.
 Internally, an analyst collects information through surveys, client relationship management (CRM) software or product data.
 Externally, an analyst collects information through secondary sources, such as government records, social media programming interfaces or market trends.
 [See our top picks for the best CRMs, which provide valuable customer data.]

 3. Clean the data.